UmbraResonance/Blue_Team_Hunting_Field_Notes/08_Underlying_Principles/_00_Review_Path.md

 # The Underlying Principles: Reading Paths

 This document is a narrative textbook designed for weekly review.
 It stitches fragmented knowledge into a cohesive story of system internals and adversarial movement.

 **Structure Note:**
 - **Path 1** covers the complete lifecycle of Windows Internals.
 - **Path 2** covers the progression of an Active Directory compromise.
 - **Cross-Protocol Integration:** After finishing both, read the dedicated section on Cross-Protocol Authentication to see where standard models fail.
+- **Script-Layer Side Chapter:** A standalone narrative covering interpreted code — scripts, macros, and in-memory .NET — which sits upstream of PE analysis and follows its own architecture rather than the compiled-binary lifecycle.
 - **Isolated Foundations:** Document [8.3.01 - 802.11 Fundamentals](8.3_Network_Foundataion/8.3.01_802.11_Fundamentals.md) is kept separate as it serves as a standalone hardware foundation not directly tied to the OS narrative.
 ---